Back to blog

 Hello Matthew,

-Hey there!
-Just wanted to send a polite reminder about my leave request for September.
-I submitted the request on August 21st and still haven't heard back from you.
+Send a polite reminder about your leave request for September.
+You submitted the request on August 21st and have not received a response.

 Best Regards,